Cay

 A cay (/kiː, keɪ/ KEE-,_-KAY), also spelled caye or key, is a small, low-elevation, sandy island on the surface of a coral reef.
 Cays occur in tropical environments throughout the Pacific, Atlantic, and Indian oceans, including in the Caribbean and on the Great Barrier Reef and Belize Barrier Reef.

 Etymology

-The Taíno word for "island", cairi, became cayo in Spanish and "cay" /ˈkiː/ in English (spelled "key" in American English).
+The Lucayan word for "island", cairi, became cayo in Spanish and "cay" /ˈkiː/ in English (spelled "key" in American English).